stpope/CSL6/README.md

 Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider (see Curtis Roads' "Computer Music Tutorial").

-CSL assumes it's installed in the folder ~/Code/CSL; there are some default settings in CSL/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.
+Some of the code assumes it's installed in ~/Code/CSL; there are some default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.
-The system assumes JUCE is in ~/Code/juce (../juce from the root of the CSL hierarchy).
+The system assumes JUCE is in ~/Code/JUCE6 (../JUCE6 from the root of the CSL hierarchy).

-The best way to get started is to look at the Doxygen-generated API documentation in
+The best way to get started is to (1) read some of the PDF papers in the Doc folder, and (2) look at the Doxygen-generated API documentation in
-	./Doc/html.zip
+	Doc/html.zip

-You can untar this file to get the full HTML doc and to print out and study the files,
+You can unzip this file to get the full HTML doc; you might also want to study the files,
-	CSL/Kernel/CSL_Types.h (note the system defaults here)
+	Src/Kernel/CSL_Types.h (note the system defaults here)
-	CSL/Kernel/CSL_Core.h (the kernel classes are here) and
+	Src/Kernel/CSL_Core.h (the kernel classes are here) and
-	CSL/Sources/SimpleSines.{h,cpp} (a tutorial for writing unit generators) or
+	Src/Sources/SimpleSines.{h,cpp} (a tutorial for writing unit generators) or
-	CSL/Tests/TestSources.cpp (or any of the other tests)
+	Src/Tests/TestSources.cpp (or any of the other tests)

-To compile the sources, you will need to create the links in the CSL/Includes folder; to do this, open a UNIX shell (terminal, or DOS prompt) and execute the commands,
+To compile the sources, you will need to create the links in the Src/Includes folder; to do this, open a UNIX shell (terminal, or DOS prompt) and execute the commands,

 ### change to the Includes folder